M. W. Brother Daniel T Campbell

 Involved with Ballroom Dancing for many years, Bro.
 Campbell served on the executive of Corte, the Dance Club of Halifax being President for two years.
 This participation in Ballroom dancing led to his serving on the Board of Directors of Dance Nova Scotia for six or more years where he also served as President.
 As a result of his affiliation with Dance Nova Scotia, Bro.
 Campbell served on the Board of Directors of the Cultural Federations of Nova Scotia.

 A member of Fairview United Church for over 50 years, he took advantage of all of the groups activities offered to the youth such as Cubs, Boy Scouts, young peoples groups and participated in all of the activities provided by these wonderful programs.
 Continuing his church work into adulthood, Bro.
 Campbell served on many working committees of the church, the Board of Directors and Church Council as Chairman for a number of years.

 Most Wor.
 Bro.
-Campbell is now living with his beautiful wife DiAnne in Halifax, a couple of kilometers from his son Michael and his lovely wife Joanne.
+Campbell is now living with his beautiful wife DiAnne in Halifax.
 Retired, Bro.
-Campbell and DiAnne enjoy playing music with the Second Chances Community Band, spending time with their family and especially their two grandchildren.
+Campbell and DiAnne enjoy playing music with the Second Chances Community Band, spending time with their combined family of three children and especially their two grandchildren.